joshuasommerfeld/klaxons-at-dawn/README.md

 ## Escalations

 As the game progresses, PCs will fail.
 When this happens, tensions rise.
+These are represented by tension meters, and when they overflow, an escalation event occurs.
 The game ends after the 5th escalation, triggering the final escalation.
 If the PCs made it to the utopian destination at the end of this, they did it!

+## Gear

+PCs may use their scenes in order to obtain an item that will assist them throughout the game.
+Gear can be obtained on the active PCs turn (may require a check).

+Gear allows the PC to change the number on a single die by 1 during a check.
+Gear can be sacrificed in order to add a success to a check.
+Gear is also useful during the final escalation.

 ## Checks